Neethu9074/carbon/README.md

 cp .npmrc.sample .npmrc
 ```

-You need to edit the `.npmrc` file according to the comments contained within that file.
+You need to edit the `.npmrc` file according to the comments contained within that file (*read the comments in the file!*).
 Since the file contains sensitive information, you would not add it to the repository.
-For your convenience, the file is ignored by default.
+For your convenience, the file is ignored by default via the `.gitignore`.

 ### Installation of required software
 Make sure that you have Git and cURL installed before starting with the following instructions.
 Execute the instructions in the root directory of the ui-client project.